-Not yet achieved but strong potential for programmatic support to enabling environment to contribute to at-scale SAcc improvements to service delivery in longer term The link between an enabling environment for participatory governance and the potential for SAcc to improve service delivery at scale (O2) was identified during a key informant interview with a KADP World Bank task manager.
+Higher-level service delivery improved (O2) Not yet achieved but strong potential for programmatic support to enabling environment to contribute to at-scale SAcc improvements to service delivery in longer term The link between an enabling environment for participatory governance and the potential for SAcc to improve service delivery at scale (O2) was identified during a key informant interview with a KADP World Bank task manager.
 The task manager commented on the leverage that the programme's strategic technical support had provided, contrasting it with localised 'tactical' support for SAcc initiatives: Devolution (in Kenya) is a gigantic institutional change happening very rapidly.
 It happens very rarely in most countries that you have that much change in such a short space of time.
 So our attitude was, wherever we can translate these lessons on accountability, we will have a much bigger bang than if we work with a few NGOs to monitor things (pers. comm., 2 February 2016).
 The World Bank task manager commented further that the KADP technical support had paved the way for the large (US\$200 million IDA) follow-up Kenya Development Support Programme, presently being negotiated with the GoK and due shortly go to the World Bank board for approval.
-This would provide grants, 80% of which would be disbursed under conditionalities that incentivise counties to strengthen participatory governance This would involve counties having to demonstrate improved public participation and responsiveness elements in order to leverage the much bigger devolved budget (US\$300m/year): Causal explanation for changing outcome Evidence for this explanation KADP focused particularly on focus on building Government of Kenya (GoK) capacity and systems to deliver accountable, transparent and participatory governance (IO6-E1) At the level of support to devolved (county) governance, the KADP focused particularly on building Government of Kenya (GoK) capacity and systems to deliver accountable, transparent and participatory governance.
+This would provide grants, 80% of which would be disbursed under conditionalities that incentivise counties to strengthen participatory governance This would involve counties having to demonstrate improved public participation and responsiveness elements in order to leverage the much bigger devolved budget (US\$300m/year): It's still early but the indications are that county level [devolved governance] will be more transparent and accountable than national level.
+DFID funding enabled the [World] Bank to scale up its resources and leverage a country partnership strategy [devolution is one of three country strategy pillar] (ibid) Intermediate Outcomes: Change happened/ didn't happen Causal explanation for changing outcome Evidence for this explanation Governance of service delivery improved at higher levels (IO6) KADP focused particularly on focus on building Government of Kenya (GoK) capacity and systems to deliver accountable, transparent and participatory governance (IO6-E1) At the level of support to devolved (county) governance, the KADP focused particularly on building Government of Kenya (GoK) capacity and systems to deliver accountable, transparent and participatory governance.
 Evaluative reporting confirms that the KADP has made an observable contribution to improved governance at the national and particularly county level (M1)).
-The DFID Annual Review (November 2014) pointed out that this support was programmatic support to enabling environment to contribute to at-scale SAcc improvements to service delivery in longer term Causal explanation for changing outcome KADP focused particularly on focus on building Government of Kenya (GoK) capacity and systems to deliver accountable, transparent and participatory governance
+The DFID Annual Review (November 2014) pointed out that this support was achieved with a relatively small but strategically deployed budget: